Adyen/adyen-flutter/README.md

       // ...
   }
   ```
-#### For components:
+#### For Components:
-Declare the intent filter in your `AndroidManifest.xml` file for every component:
+Declare the intent filter in your `AndroidManifest.xml` file for every component you are using:
   ```xml
     <intent-filter>
         <action android:name="android.intent.action.VIEW" />